openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_compute_node.md

 8. In the *Custom data and cloud init* section, there is a text box.

 ![](/images/azure_createvm_advanced_customdata.png)
   a.
-Copy this cloud init script into the user data section, making sure to change the parts in <> brackets:
+Copy this cloud init script into the custom data section, making sure to change the parts in <> brackets:
 ```
 #cloud-config
 write_files: